-List details e.g. Twitter link; YouTube channel link.
+List details e.g. Twitter link; YouTube channel link - delete the examples once complete.

-Platform User account name Master Approved users Date administration role (posting) Opened Closed Eg Twitter History@SSchool Business Manager HoD (Humanities) 16/5/18
+Platform Account/Page name Master administration role Approved users (posting) Date Opened Closed Eg Twitter History@SSchool Business Manager HoD (Humanities) 16/5/18 Eg Facebook Marehay Primary Headteacher DHT, SBO 16/1/23

-- The official use of social media sites is limited to activities with educational or community engagement objectives. - The official use of social media as a communication tool has been formally risk assessed and approved by the [Headteacher/Governors] - Leadership staff must have access to account information and login details for setting social media channels, in case of emergency, such as staff absence. - Official social media sites have appropriate privacy settings, are suitably protected and, where possible, linked to from our website. - Official social media use will be conducted in line with existing policies, including anti-bullying, image/camera use, data protection, confidentiality, and child protection. - Any official social media activity involving pupils will be moderated. (if appropriate) - Written permission of parents and carers will be sought for posts involving names/images of children. - Official social media use will be used in conjunction with other methods of communication, so as to reach all members of the community, including those who do not / cannot utilise social media.
+- The official use of social media sites is limited to activities with educational or community engagement objectives. - The official use of social media as a communication tool has been formally risk assessed and approved by the [Headteacher/Governors] - Account information and login details must be held centrally in the school. - Official social media sites have appropriate privacy settings, are suitably protected and, where possible, linked to from our website. - Official social media use will be conducted in line with existing policies, including anti-bullying, image/camera use, data protection, confidentiality, and child protection. - Any official social media activity involving pupils will be moderated. (if appropriate) - Written permission of parents and carers will be sought for posts involving names/images of children. - Official social media use will be used in conjunction with other methods of communication, so as to reach all members of the community, including those who do not / cannot utilise social media.